DevnagriAI/devnagri_docs/guide/Glossary.md

 ## Translate Term

-By using this option, client should mention the replaced term, which will get replaced in place of input term"
+Mention the translated term which will replace the input or source term.

 ![alt text](./images/ManualUpdate.png)

 ## Do not Translate

-By using this option, the input term remains untranslated and remains the same.
+This ensures that the input term remains as is and is not translated.

 ![alt text](./images/DonotTransUpdate.png)